Another Alcaraz-Djokovic epic? Can Gauff challenge Swiatek?

 Pegula, 29, triumphed at the Canadian Open in Montreal - the other biggest tournament in the pre-US Open swing - and is hoping to turn her tour-level consistency into a first major success.

-Like a year ago when she won her maiden US Open title, Swiatek is still the frontrunner - despite coming under increasing pressure from her nearest rivals.
+Just as she was a year ago when she won her maiden US Open title, Swiatek is still the frontrunner - despite coming under increasing pressure from her nearest rivals.

 She leads the rankings after another impressive year on the WTA Tour, winning 53 of her 62 matches and claiming four titles.